 - CSCV courses (see "Important Notes" above) may be available to you by request.

-- For all other Computer Science courses not mentioned above, registration for CS minors will become available later - after the CS major admission process before each semester (August 15th for the Fall 2022 semester, early January for the Spring semester).
+- For all other Computer Science courses not mentioned above, registration for CS minors will become available later - after the CS major admission process before each semester (mid-August for the Fall semester, early January for the Spring semester).
 Since we cannot guarantee availability in 300/400 level CSC courses for minors, we recommend you register for cross-listed and/or CSCV courses (see above) - with the potential to swap them for other CSC courses later (if available).

 - Summer CSC courses will be available to CS minors when registration opens to all students (generally early April).